 These are my 10 favorite edible flowers you can grow in your garden.

 This is a popular edible flower that takes well to containers.
-Nasturtiums are available in trailing or upright varieties and their color range is reminiscent of a brilliant sunset.
+Nasturtiums are available in trailing or upright varieties and their color range is reminiscent of a brilliant sunset (think oranges, reds, and yellows).
 All parts of a nasturtium are edible: petals, leaves, and seeds.
 They have a peppery, spicy flavor; a cross between watercress and a radish.

 The quintessential flower of love, roses offers a sweet flavor with a slight spice.
 The intensity of flavor will depend on type, color, and soil conditions.
 The darker the petals, the more pronounced the flavor.
 All roses are edible, but before consuming, remove the bitter white portion of the petals.